swiftlang/sourcekit-lsp/README.md

 ### Caveats

-* SwiftPM build settings are not updated automatically after files are added/removed.
-	* **Workaround**: close and reopen the project after adding/removing files

 * SourceKit-LSP does not update its global index in the background, but instead relies on indexing-while-building to provide data.
 This only affects global queries like find-references and jump-to-definition.
 	* **Workaround**: build the project to update the index